manuelkiessling/soundvenirs-web/README.md

 the AngularJS frontend unit tests, run `make webapp-test`.
 In order to execute the End-to-End test suite, run `make e2e-test`.

 In order to execute all three test suites, run `make test`.
+Please note that for the End-to-End tests to succeed, the web server (`make server`) and the PhantomJS GhostDriver (`make ghostdriver`) need to be running.

 ## Setting up the production server environment